AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/get-started.md

 ## Next steps {#next-steps}

-After reading this document, you now know how to get started with Use Case Playbooks.
+After reading this document, you now know how to get started with [!UICONTROL Use Case Playbooks].
 Next, read how to [discover the right playbook](/help/use-case-playbooks/playbooks/discover.md) for you and then [create instances from it](/help/use-case-playbooks/playbooks/create-share-reuse.md).